-All notices regarding disposition of an application, redetermination, changes to ongoing eligibility, or child cares subsidy payment amounts are sent to the family.
-The family is provided with an appeal and resolution process for inaccuracies and disputes, in accordance with Hawai'i Administrative Rules Chapters 17-798.21 and 17-602-1.
-The family has 90 days from the date of the notice to appeal an adverse action taken by the Department.
+All notices regarding disposition of an application, redetermination, changes to ongoing eligibility, or changes to child cares subsidy payment amounts are sent to the family.
+The family is provided with an appeal and resolution process for inaccuracies and disputes, in accordance with Hawai'i Administrative Rules Chapters 17-798.2 and 17-602-1.
+The family has 90 days from the date of the notice to request an appeal of the adverse action taken by the Department.